DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-view.md

 Field | Type | Description
 ------|------|------------
-width? | number | Specifies the table column width.
+align? | 'left' &#124; 'right' | Specifies the table column align. width? | number | Specifies the table column width in pixels.

 ### <a name="table-args"></a>TableArgs